Introduction

 }

-If the submission is successful, the status will be “200,” with the message reading “OK” and the id representing the unique reference number.
-If there is an error, the status will indicate an error code, the id will be zero, and the message will describe the error.
+If the submission is successful, the status will be “202,” with the message reading “accepted” and the id representing the unique reference number for the asynchronous operation.
+This ID is used to track the status of the operation and retrieve results later.
+If there is an error, the status will indicate an error code, the id will be zero or empty, the message will be “failure” and the error will describe the error.
 For more details, please refer to the POST status codes below.

 POST Status Codes